 The first one I joined was The Socialite Suite.
 I admit, I joined because it was free.
 Seriously why not?
 There I found a pretty large community of super friendly, fun (mostly women) who want nothing more than to support each other and help each other out.
 How cool is that?
 No spam, no selling, no bullying, no being mean allowed.
 Mix in the training and tips of Brenda and her wonderful staff of helpers and bam!
 It’s a pretty good deal.

 But after a little while I felt like I needed to dig a little deeper into the Social Marketing thing.
 So I joined The Elite Suite (formerly known as Suite Sassy Pants) also administered by Brenda and her staff.
-This is not free.
-The Elite Suite link is here (affiliate link) in case the cost changes, I don’t want to have the wrong price in this article.
+This is not free but well worth any associated costs.

 This is daily social coaching for any home based business.
 It also includes printables (I love printables, don’t you?) challenges (they might send you off to go do something that you learned that day-I like this because I learn by doing not reading) and then of course there’s the community.
 Since this is paid coaching it’s a smaller group which makes it even more supportive, fun, and empowering.